pmagaz/webpush-notification-server/README.md

 ## Configuration

 This server uses [web-push](https://www.npmjs.com/package/web-push) that uses VAPID keys, so first of all you need to generate public and private VAPID keys.
-There is a npm task created for this purpose:
+There is an npm task created for this purpose:

 ```
 $ yarn generate-keys